royaloakonshore/simplified/docs/03-user-business-flows.md

 This document details key user and business process flows within the ERP system.

 **Current Context & Progress:**
 The application has established user flows for core operations like login, profile updates (now robustly handles password changes and profile info updates), inventory item creation (basic, SKU handling fixed for orders), sales order creation and confirmation, invoicing from orders, and Finvoice export.
 The system uses tRPC for backend mutations and queries, with NextAuth for authentication.
-Recent work focused on build stabilization, resolving numerous type errors (all known type errors in `invoice.ts` are fixed), and ensuring VAT calculations are correct (using `InventoryItem.defaultVatRatePercent` with a fallback to company-level default VAT when creating invoices from orders).
-The settings page now gracefully handles cases where company settings haven't been created.
-Several UI enhancements for tables (customers) have been made, and a basic Kanban board for production exists.
+Recent work focused on build stabilization, resolving numerous type errors (all known type errors in `invoice.ts` and `inventory.ts` are fixed), and ensuring VAT calculations are correct (using `InventoryItem.defaultVatRatePercent` with a fallback to company-level default VAT when creating invoices from orders).
+The settings page now gracefully handles cases where company settings haven't been created. **The inventory item forms and backend now support directly editable `quantityOnHand` (with transaction generation) and new fields: `leadTimeDays`, `vendorSku`, `vendorItemName`.** Several UI enhancements for tables (customers) have been made, and a basic Kanban board for production exists.
 The build is currently passing and no type errors are reported by `npx tsc --noEmit`.

 ## 1. Core Entities & Lifecycle

 *   **Customer:** Created -> Updated -> Used in Orders/Invoices **[Implemented]**
-*   **Inventory Item:** Created -> Stock Adjusted (Purchased/Adjusted) -> Used in Orders -> Stock Decreased (Shipped/Production) **[Basic create/use implemented.
-Stock adjustment flow refinement, especially for `quantityOnHand` editing and category filtering, are NEXT STEPS.]**
+*   **Inventory Item:** Created -> Stock Adjusted (Purchased/Adjusted) -> Used in Orders -> Stock Decreased (Shipped/Production) **[Basic create/use implemented. `quantityOnHand` is now directly editable in forms.
+New fields `leadTimeDays`, `vendorSku`, `vendorItemName` added.
+Stock adjustment flow refinement, especially for table-based editing and category filtering, are NEXT STEPS.]**
 *   **Order:** Draft -> Confirmed (Inventory Allocated) -> Processing (Production Stages via Kanban/Table) -> Shipped/Completed -> INVOICED **[Implemented.
 Production view needs BOM info display.]**
 *   **Invoice:** Draft (From Order/Manual) -> Sent -> Payment Recorded -> Paid / Overdue -> Exported (Finvoice) **[Implemented.
 Credit Note flow PENDING.]**